 There’s an app for everything today.
 So how do you get people to use yours?
 Allow them to create and share their own content—especially if that content is live-streaming video.

 Recently, Wowza surveyed professionals across industries to learn how they use and leverage apps and services with user-generated live video content (LiveUGC).
-We published a report that explores our findings, as well as trends in the UGC space; examples of successful platforms; and how to build LiveUGC platforms across a variety of industry segments.
+This blog explores our findings, as well as trends in the UGC space; examples of successful platforms; and how to build LiveUGC platforms across a variety of industry segments.

-In this post, we’ll explore the origins of LiveUGC in the social media and networking space, and look at how organizations are creating these types of interactive streaming experiences.
+In this post, we’ll look at the origins of LiveUGC in the social media and networking space, and how organizations are creating these types of interactive streaming experiences.